chris-patino/chris-patino.github.io/Projects/Simple-MP3-Sd-Card-Formatter.md

 ### mkFolders.c

-This program creates 10 folders which each contain 50 folders.
+This program creates 10 folders which each contain a chain of 50 nested folders.
 Unfortunately, the windows command line has a limit on how long a path name can be, so one couldn't just make a folder with many subfolders.
 The idea with this program is that the user will determine what order the folders on the root of the device will play, and name them 1-10 depending on their play order.

 ### CreateOrderList.c